lavsunswe/Ecswincontainersample/README.md

 After you create the repository, the AWS console will show you pre-filled code to authenticate to the repository with Docker, tag the image, and push the image to Amazon ECR.

 ## 5.2		  Log in to ECR

-The docker log in command needs to be retrieved to authenticate the Docker client into the registry.
+The docker log in command needs to be retrieved to authenticate the Docker client into the registry.You will need to modify this code to reflect the region you created your Amazon ECR repository in.

 aws ecr get-login --no-include-email --region ap-southeast-2